Features + Reporting

 Hi, I'm Nicole.
 I'm a writer and storyteller based in NYC where I've worked as a tech journalist and editor in b2b and consumer media for 15+ years.

-Today I cover broadband and the digital divide for Broadband World News and Light Reading, where I also host "The Divide" on the Light Reading Podcast.
-(Send pitches to [email protected])
+Today I cover broadband and the digital divide for Light Reading, where I also host "The Divide" on the Light Reading Podcast.

 Pre-pandemic, I hosted/performed in many live storytelling shows, including an award-winning solo show "Why So Much Shame?"
-I also created and ran Art, Humanity & Action: a series of live events/fundraisers, podcasts, and workshops to connect people with community activism and grassroots organizing.
+I also created and ran Art, Humanity & Action: a series of live events, podcasts, and workshops to humanize policy issues and raise funds for local organizing.

 Features + Reporting